 The railroad bridges Western Avenue and Old Place Creek

-Only two New York City boroughs have grade crossings, Queens and Staten Island.
-Staten Island had eliminated all of its Staten Island Rapid Transit grade crossings by 1965, and Brooklyn got rid of its final grade crossing, at the East 105th Street station on the Canarsie Line in 1973.
+Three New York City boroughs have grade crossings, Brooklyn, Queens and Staten Island.
+Staten Island had eliminated all of its Staten Island Rapid Transit grade crossings by 1965, and Brooklyn got rid of its final passenger train grade crossing, at the East 105th Street station on the Canarsie Line in 1973.

 Staten Island’s industrial shuttle railroads still contain a number of them, however, here in Howland Hook and further south in Chelsea.
 This one is a new spur from the SIRR into the New York Container Terminal. (“Howland” is likely a corruption of “Holland” from Henry Holland, an early Staten Island representative in the colonial era.)